You may also be interested in the following books:

 Euthanasia and Assisted Suicide

-- Well and Good
+- Well and Good - Fourth Edition

-A Case Study Approach to Biomedical Ethics
+A Case Study Approach to Health Care Ethics

 Readings in Health Care Ethics provides a wide-ranging selection of important and engaging contributions to the field of health care ethics.
 The second edition adds a chapter on health care in Canada, and the introduction has been expanded to include discussion of a new direction in feminist naturalized ethics.
 The book presupposes no prior knowledge, only an interest in the bioethical issues that are shaping our world.